Ed O'Brien

-Edward John O'Brien (born 15 April 1968) is an English guitarist, songwriter, and member of the rock band Radiohead.
-He releases solo music under the name EOB.
+Edward John O'Brien (born 15 April 1968) is an English guitarist, songwriter, and co-founder of the rock band Radiohead.
 O'Brien attended Abingdon School in Oxfordshire, England, where he formed Radiohead with schoolmates.
-O'Brien said his role was to "service the songs" and support the songwriter, Thom Yorke.
+He said his role was to "service the songs" and support the songwriter, Thom Yorke.
 He creates ambient sounds and textures using effects, sustain units and the EBow, and provides backing vocals.

-With musicians including the Radiohead drummer, Philip Selway, O'Brien toured and recorded with the 7 Worlds Collide project in the 2000s.
-In 2020, he released his first solo album, Earth.
+In the 2000s, with musicians including the Radiohead drummer, Philip Selway, O'Brien toured and recorded with the 7 Worlds Collide project.
+In 2020, he released his first solo album, Earth, under the name EOB.
+It was inspired by his time living in Brazil and attending Carnival.
 A solo tour was cut short due to the COVID-19 pandemic.
+His second album, Blue Morpho, was released in May 2026.
 O'Brien has campaigned on topics including climate change and artist rights.

 Rolling Stone named O'Brien among the greatest guitarists of all time in 2010 and 2023.
 He was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.

 Early life

-O'Brien was born on April 15, 1968.
+O'Brien was born on 15 April 1968.
 His family comes from Ballyporeen, Ireland.
+One of his grandmothers was American and he has family in Texas.
 As a child, O'Brien enjoyed cricket and theatre.
 His parents separated when he was 10; O'Brien said this was when music became his "refuge".
 He grew up listening to post-punk acts such as Siouxsie and the Banshees, Adam and the Ants, Depeche Mode, the Police and David Bowie.
 He said: "It was a very foetal [time] for music because people who went to art college or artists, or musicians, suddenly thought, 'Oh, I can be that.
+As a child, O'Brien played violin and sang in a choir.

 The members of Radiohead met while attending Abingdon School, a private school for boys in Abingdon, Oxfordshire.
 While O'Brien was playing Lysander in a school production of A Midsummer Night's Dream, he met Thom Yorke, who was scoring the production.
 Yorke asked him to join him for a jam.
 According to O'Brien, "Before that, [life] was a bit confusing, a bit crap.
 And then suddenly ...
 I felt something very strong, almost like some kind of epiphany, almost like: 'This is it.

 O'Brien was one school year below the drummer, Philip Selway, the year above Yorke and the bassist, Colin Greenwood, and four years above Colin's brother, the guitarist Jonny Greenwood.
 In 1985, they formed a band, On a Friday, the name referring to their usual rehearsal day in the school's music room.
 They continued to rehearse during holidays while the members attended university.
 O'Brien studied economics at the University of Manchester, where he took part in the Second Summer of Love.